strongqa/howitzer/GETTING_STARTED.md

 ------
 [[Back To Top]](#jump-to-section)

-**Driver** - universal interface for test runners against to different web browsers.
-All implementations of drivers can be divided to 2 categories:
+**Driver** is a universal interface for test runners against various web browsers.
+All driver implementations can be divided into 2 categories:

-* **Headless testing** - browser emulation without GUI(very useful on CI servers, like Bamboo, TeamCity, Jenkins, etc.)
+* **Headless testing** – a browser emulation without a GUI (very useful on CI servers, e.g. Bamboo, TeamCity, Jenkins, etc.).
-* **Real browser testing** - integration with real browsers via extensions, plugins, ActiveX, etc.(for local and cloud based testing, like SauceLabs, Testingbot)
+* **Real browser testing** - an integration with real browsers through extensions, plugins, ActiveX, etc., (for local and cloud based testing, like SauceLabs, Testingbot, BrowserStack).

-Howitzer uses [Capybara](http://jnicklas.github.io/capybara/) for driver management and configuration.
-All that you really need:
+Howitzer uses [Capybara](http://jnicklas.github.io/capybara/) for the driver management and configuration.
+All you need to do is to:
- - specify the **driver** settings in _config/default.yml_
+ - specify the **driver** settings in the _config/default.yml_
- - specify some additional settings for chosen driver.
+ - Specify a few extra settings for the selected driver.
-Bellow you can find aggregated table with some useful informations about driver settings in Howitzer:
+The table below gives an important information on the driver settings in Howitzer:

 <table>
 <thead>